upasadena/interactive-cyoa-tutorial/docs/publishing/index.md

     compatible bug fixes are introduced.
 A bug fix is defined as an internal change that fixes incorrect behavior. -->

-After adding only bug fixes, increment the patch version: `1.0.0` → `1.0.1` →
+After adding only bug fixes and minor changes, increment the patch version:
-`1.0.2`, and so on.
+`1.0.0` → `1.0.1` → `1.0.2`, and so on.

----

-* `0.1.0` is the very first version that you create
-* `1.0.0` is your first official working version released to the public
-* Before you reach `1.0.0`, anything goes, but when making breaking changes, increment the MINOR number: `0.1.0` → `0.2.0` → `0.3.0` etc, when making additions or bugfixes, increment the patch number: `0.2.0` → `0.2.1` → `0.2.2`
-etc.
-* After you reach `1.0.0`, only increment the MAJOR number for breaking changes.
-* Bug fixes and minor changes increment the PATCH number: `0.1.1`, `0.1.2`, and so on and so forth
-* Adding new choices, rows, et cetera would increment the MINOR number:
+After adding new, backward-compatible changes, increment the minor version:
+`1.0.2` → `1.1.0` → `1.2.0`, and so on.

+After adding breaking, incompatible changes, increment the major version:
-`0.2.0`, `0.3.0`, and so on
+`1.2.0` → `2.0.0` → `3.0.0`, and so on.

-* Making massive changes, such that different versions are incompatible would warrant incrementing the MAJOR number: `1.0.0`, `2.0.0`, and so on
+!!! note

-    * Changes that would count as incompatible would be, for example:
+    Changes that would count as incompatible would be, for example:

     * Changing Row and Choice IDs, meaning any person looking to import their previous Backpack IDs would only be able to do so in `0.x.x` if they made it in Major version 0, or `1.x.x` if they made it in Major version 1.
     * Deleting rows or choices, such that users can't import their previous choices and expect the same result.
     * Changing requirements for existing choices.

-    * Because of this predictable behaviour, users can judge whether they would be able to use previous builds, or if they should either make a new one, or import their old one and see what
+Because of this predictable versioning, users can judge whether they would be able to use previous builds, or if they should either make a new one, or import their old one and try to pick up the pieces.

 !!! note